[All information correct at the time of writing. For the most up-to-date information on travel to the USA, please visit our Help Centre.]

 If you’d rather check-in at the airport, I highly recommend arriving at least three hours before your flight.
 Thankfully there wasn’t much of a queue when I reached Heathrow, but I’d arrived with plenty of time to spare in case my documents required any further scrutiny.

-Masks are mandatory in the airport terminal and on the plane (except when eating or drinking).
+Masks are recommended in the airport terminal and may be mandatory on the plane (airline dependant; except when eating or drinking).
 Rules around what constitutes a face-covering vary from airline to airline, but typically it should be a double thickness mask without a vent.
 Shields on their own are not generally permitted.
 Crew onboard will also be wearing masks, and undertaking extra cleaning measures throughout the cabins.

 Finally, it’s also worth noting that the old US landing cards seem to have been scrapped in lieu of the contract tracing information, meaning you’ll have one less thing to worry about while you’re in the air.